4(a)(6) offering provided by Netcapital Funding Portal, Inc.

 - Raise $1.07M to establish operations and support services required to roll Company out.

-- Raise $23.93M to take the developed cannabinoid nanoformulations through the IND development cycle, and conduct Phase 1 and 2 clinical trials
+- Raise $3.93M to take the developed cannabinoid nanoformulations through the IND development cycle

-- Raise an additional $200 million through an IPO within a 2-year period for Phase 3 clinical trials and FDA approval and commercialize products
+- If license deal is not feasible, raise $100M through an IPO within a 2-year period to conduct Phase 3 clinical trials and FDA approval and commercialize APH-1501 product

 Use of Funds